-Many Non-Resident Indians (NRIs) work and live overseas, however still have families living in India.
+Many Non-Resident Indians (NRIs) work and live overseas; however, they still have families living in India.
 They may want to send money to their near and dear ones regularly, to manage local expenses and also make investments in India.

 Did you know?

-You can also open an NRE Recurring Deposit (RD) account and an NRE Fixed Deposit (FD) account, which will allow you to make a recurring or a lumpsum deposit from your NRE savings account.
-Permissible tenures for ICICI Bank customers for both range from one to 10 years.
+You can also open an NRE Recurring Deposit (RD) account and an NRE Fixed Deposit (FD) account, which will allow you to make a recurring or a lump sum deposit from your NRE savings account.
+Permissible tenures for ICICI Bank customers for both, range from one to 10 years.
 The tenure may vary from bank to bank.
 Upon maturity, both the principal and interest amount from the FD and RD are deposited into the NRE account from which they were invested.
-Such maturity proceeds deposited into NRE account are freely repatriable.
+Such maturity proceeds deposited into the NRE account are freely repatriable.

 A common question that NRIs have is, funds of which origin can be deposited into an NRE account and which payments can be made from an NRE account.
-Basis prevailing FEMA regulations, here is a quick list of funds that can be credited/debited from an NRE account.
+Based on prevailing Foreign Exchange Management Act (FEMA) regulations, here is a quick list of funds that can be credited/debited from an NRE account.

 Funds that can be deposited in an NRE account

-• Funds from your overseas account or existing NRE/Foreign Currency Non-Resident Bank (FCNR (B)) account.
+Remittance from your overseas account or transfer from NRE/Foreign Currency Non-Resident Bank (FCNR (B)) account

 Payments that can be made from an NRE account

-• Disbursements in India, such as for managing family expenses among others
+Payments in India, such as for managing family expenses, among others;

 Please note, tables are best viewed on desktops and in landscape mode on mobile phones.